Bibliome/KBPubMedBERT/README.md

 #### :raised_hand: In case you want to change BERT model (PubMedBERT by default)

-- add the corresponding config.json in the folder of "config"
+- add the corresponding config.json under the "config" folder
 - add its Huggingface model card name to "model_download_shortcuts" in utils.py

 ### Installation